-No One Superior, None Inferior: The Vedic Vision of Human Equality
+No One Superior, None Inferior

-Hindu Dharma scripture emphasizes equality of all mankind.
-Rig Veda states:
+The Vedic Vision of Hindu Dharma emphasizes on equality of all mankind.
+The Rig Veda states:

 Ajyesthaso akanishthaso ete sambhrataro vahaduhu saubhagaya